How to Criss Cross Ribbons on a Christmas Tree

 Pieces of Ribbon

 Slender or medium

 1. Prepare Your Ribbons by Securing Them at One End

 - After cutting the ribbon into individual lengths, gather them and make sure that any patterns or designs are all going in the same direction.

-- Once you have them in order, secure them tightly using a rubber brand, bread tie, or other method to keep them held together tightly.
+- Once you have them in order, secure them using a rubber band, bread tie, or other method to keep them held together tightly.

 - Leave 2 to 3 inches so that you can secure it to the tree.

 2. Drape and Secure Your Ribbon to Your Tree

 After securing the ends of the ribbon, it's time to drape them over the tree.

 - Place the secured end on top of the tree and drape the ribbons evenly around it.